 Red-throated Loons occur annually and arrive as early as mid-November, but can best be seen from shore in mid-to-late December and throughout January; some linger into early February.
-Indeed, the earliest record comes from Harold Axtell, who reported five individuals off Atlantic Beach on 2 February 1940 (Grimes, 1943).
-Other early records include six from Huguenot on 21 January 1951 (Brookfield, 1951).
-Stevenson and Anderson (1994) noted a report from Jacksonville Beach on 8 November 1973 as the earliest credible report in that season for the state.
+Indeed, the oldest known report comes from Harold Axtell, who reported five individuals off Atlantic Beach on 2 February 1940 (Grimes, 1943).
+Other early reports include six birds observed at Huguenot on 21 January 1951 (Brookfield, 1951).
+Stevenson and Anderson (1994) noted a report from Jacksonville Beach on 8 November 1973 as the earliest credible report in that season for the State of Florida.

 Unless you have access to a boat, the best way to find them is to do a seawatch from a stationary position along the coast.
 Years ago Roger Clark showed me the “spot”, which is from the end of the northernmost boardwalk in the northernmost parking lot of Little Talbot Island State Park (map and link to directions, entry fee required).
-Set up your scope from the end and it’ll give you about 10 feet of height off the shoreline, and you can scan 180 degrees of the shoreline.
-This is an excellent spot for both Red-throated and Common Loon, so make sure to study the field marks carefully!
+Set up your scope from the end and it’ll give you about 10 feet of height off the beach, and you can scan 180 degrees of the shoreline.
+This is an excellent spot for both Red-throated and Common Loon, so make sure to study the field marks carefully.
 It is also a great spot to see migrating waterfowl and Horned Grebe.
 Scan the shorelines in both directions for Piping Plover while you’re there, and the dunes behind you regularly have Bald Eagle and Northern Harrier cruising the area.
-On 19 January 2001, Clark had an amazing 282 birds of this species from this overlook (Anderson, 2001).
+On 19 January 2001, Clark had an amazing high count of 282 Red-throated Loons from this overlook (Anderson, 2001).

 Arctic Loon Gavia arctica

-Hoffman (1984) reported that an Arctic Loon was “observed carefully” at Ward’s Bank (now called Huguenot Memorial Park) 26-27 December 1983.
-There are no further details, but the AOU split Arctic/Pacific Loon around 1984-85; it’s possible the species is what we’d consider Pacific today – either way exceptional.
+Hoffman (1984) reported an Arctic Loon was “observed carefully” at Ward’s Bank (now called Huguenot Memorial Park) 26-27 December 1983.
+There are no further details, but the American Ornithological Union (AOU) split Arctic/Pacific Loon around 1984-85; it’s possible the species is what we’d consider Pacific today – either way any exceptional report.